getangry/sqld/README.md

 )

 func main() {
+    ctx := context.Background()

-    // Create a WHERE builder
-    where := sqld.NewWhereBuilder(sqld.Postgres)
+    // Create a WHERE builder with automatic validation where := sqld.NewWhereBuilder(sqld.Postgres)

-    // Add conditions
+    // Add conditions (automatically validated for SQL injection) where.Equal("status", "active")
-    where.Equal("status", "active")
     where.GreaterThan("age", 18)
     where.ILike("name", "%john%")